bigoshunane/Hawaii-Climate-Analysis-SQLAlchemy-Challenge/README.md

 ![temp](https://user-images.githubusercontent.com/84547558/156429655-bb2de60a-08b8-4aab-9b8f-25d45dfa0c78.png)

 Fig.3 Temperatures recoreded at station USC00519281 within 12 months.

-   .
-The database was queired to determine the total number of stations: 9
+    -  The database was queired to determine the total number of stations:9

-   .
-The most active station was determined to be 'USC00519281'
+    - The most active station was determined to be 'USC00519281'

    ![s9](https://user-images.githubusercontent.com/84547558/156440524-87fd1706-c0a4-4b0f-abdb-aa36bff5338e.png)

 Fig.4 The list of stations and observation counts in descending order.

 ## Step 2 - Climate App